appgate/conkolla/README.md

 * Can be used as a API gateway connecting to many AppGate Controllers at the same time.
 * Gives you discovery with a Web based UI.
 * Gives you all the scripting flexibility to use the http rest API (JSON).
-* Administrate your AppGate
+* Administrate your AppGate.
-* Copy from one collective to another
+* Copy from one collective to another.
-* Do multi entity manipulation
+* Do multi entity manipulation.
-* One time system admin tasks that would be too heavy doing it in the UI
+* One time system admin tasks that would be too heavy doing it in the UI.
 * Prometheus pull Gateway, one target per connection
 * and many more....